dotnet/docs/docs/csharp/tour-of-csharp/index.md

 The line starting with `//` is a *single line comment*.
 C# single line comments start with  `//` and continue to the end of the current line.
 C# also supports *multi-line comments*.
 Multi-line comments start with `/*` and end with `*/`.
 The `WriteLine` method of the `Console` class, which is in the `System` namespace, produces the output of the program.
 This class is provided by the standard class libraries, which, by default, are automatically referenced in every C# program.

 The preceding example shows one form of a "Hello, World" program, using [top-level statements](../fundamentals/program-structure/top-level-statements.md).
-You can also create a "Hello, World" program where you define the program's entry point in a method, as shown in the following example:
+Earlier versions of C# required you to define the program's entry point in a method.
+This format is still valid, and you'll see it in many existing C# samples.
+You should be familiar with this form as well, as shown in the following example:

 :::code language="csharp" interactive="try-dotnet" source="./snippets/shared/HelloWorld.cs":::

 This version shows the building blocks you use in your programs.
 The "Hello, World" program starts with a `using` directive that references the `System` namespace.
 Namespaces provide a hierarchical means of organizing C# programs and libraries.
 Namespaces contain types and other namespaces—for example, the `System` namespace contains many types, such as the `Console` class referenced in the program, and many other namespaces, such as `IO` and `Collections`.
 A `using` directive that references a given namespace enables unqualified use of the types that are members of that namespace.
 Because of the `using` directive, the program can use `Console.WriteLine` as shorthand for `System.Console.WriteLine`.
+In the earlier example, that namespace was [implicitly](../language-reference/keywords/using-directive.md#global-modifier) included.

 The `Hello` class declared by the "Hello, World" program has a single member, the method named `Main`.
 The `Main` method is declared with the `static` modifier.
 While instance methods can reference a particular enclosing object instance using the keyword `this`, static methods operate without reference to a particular object.
 By convention, a static method named `Main` serves as the [entry point](../fundamentals/program-structure/main-command-line.md) of a C# program.